Ask the Expert: How to Treat Cystic Acne

 How and when does it happen?

-There are many factors that influence acne development and/or severity, like genetic factors, stress, lack of sleep, hormonal imbalance, and poor skin hygiene, among others.
+There are many factors that influence and/or severity, like genetic factors, stress, lack of sleep, hormonal imbalance, and poor skin hygiene, among others.
 Young people, in particular, go through lots of hormonal changes that cause their oil glands to become overactive.
 The extra oil can clog pores where bacteria can grow, causing redness, swelling, and pus.
 If mild acne is not treated immediately, an infection may occur.
 If the infection is still not treated, the inflammation can become worse and lead to more serious forms like cystic acne.

 Can you share ways on how to treat cystic acne?